Robert Williams, Despite Off-Court Issues, Flashes Potential At Celtics Practice

-Robert Williams has been a Boston Celtic for not even two weeks, but he’s already very much living up to the scouting report.
+Robert Williams has been a Boston Celtic for less than two weeks, but he’s already very much living up to the scouting report.

-Boston drafted the big man out of Texas A&M in the first round of the 2018 NBA Draft.
-The Celtics were applauded for the move, scooping up Williams with the 27th pick, while many talent evaluators claimed he had lottery-pick talent.
+The Celtics were applauded for scooping up the Texas A&M big man with the 27th pick in the 2018 NBA Draft, as many talent evaluators claimed he had lottery-pick talent.

 His talent, of course, isn’t why he fell to No. 27.
-He slipped because of intangibles, and it didn’t take long for those negatives to be displayed.
+Williams slipped because of intangibles, and it didn’t take long for those negatives to manifest themselves.
 Williams missed his introductory conference call because he overslept and then missed the first day of summer league practice after he didn’t make his flight.

 Not good.

-But Monday, Williams got on the court for the first time, and he made it clear why the Celtics were willing to roll the dice on the 6-foot-10 center with a 7-foot-6 wingspan.
+But Williams got on the court for the first time Monday, and he made it clear why the Celtics were willing to roll the dice on the 6-foot-10 center with a 7-foot-6 wingspan.

 “He dunks with his elbows, which is a really positive thing,” summer league coach and C’s assistant Jay Larranaga told reporters Tuesday, per the Boston Herald.
-“He’s been really really good.
+“He’s been really, really good.
 Really focused.
 Picked up the points of emphasis that we had yesterday in practice really well.
 Seems very coachable.
 This is the beginning of the process for him and for the summer league team.
 Day 1 was good.”

 Good.

 Obviously, the biggest challenge for the Celtics face with Williams is making sure he maximizes his sky-high potential while minimizing the screw-ups.
-The latter has been an issue, yes, but it’s a work in progress.
-The Celtics, understandably, are already trying like hell to get that point across.
+The latter has been an issue, sure, but it’s a work in progress.
+And the Celtics already are trying like hell to get that point across.

-“Just accountability, which they stressed to me a lot when I first got here,” Williams told reporters Tuesday, according to ESPN.com.
+“Just accountability, which they stressed to me a lot when I first got here,” Williams told reporters Tuesday.
 “Just accountability and just stressing that this is a job.
-Things are different in college so just knowing what you have and the opportunities are limited.”
+Things are different in college, so just knowing what you have and the opportunities are limited.”

 The Celtics need Williams to realize the opportunity he has in front of him.
-He has the potential to be a pretty important piece to a team that’s expected to contend for an NBA title next season, but there’s a long list of players with potential who flamed out, and the onus is on Williams to make sure his name doesn’t land on that list.
+He has the potential to be a pretty important piece on a team that’s expected to contend for an NBA title next season, but there’s a long list of players with potential who flamed out, and the onus is on Williams to make sure he doesn’t land on that list.

 Powered by WordPress.com VIP